UC Student Health Insurance Billing and Claims

 For services received outside of UHS, from an In-Network provider, you can expect to pay a $500 deductible.
 After your deductible is paid, you will owe a 20% co-insurance for the remaining balance.
 For example, if you receive a $1000 bill, you would pay $500 towards the deductible, and then insurance will pay $400, and you would pay the remainder $100, or 20% co-insurance.
 The maximum per policy year, per person that you will pay is $5000.
 Please note that if you use an Out-of–Network provider, the deductible is $800, and the co-insurance will be a 60/40 split.

 For services received at UHS, for primary care, you can expect that no additional charges will be added to the bill.
 If you request additional lab work that is not medically necessary, you may receive a bill.
 You may also receive a bill for durable medical equipment.
-For mental health and dermatology, you will be charged a 20% co-insurance.
+For dermatology, you will be charged a 20% co-insurance.
 These charges will be added to your bursar bill.
+Mental health coverage is waived with no additional costs.